wiktor-falek/lox/DESIGN.md

 const list = [1, 2, 3]

-// iterating over items
 for (let item in list) {
   print(item) // Int
 }

-// get index and the item
 for (let i, item in List.enum(list)) {
   printf("{i}={item}")
 }